krabs-github/com.krabs.daysuntil.sdPlugin/README.md

 By Krabs

 Overview
-Shows the number of days left until the date you set!
-Customizable image for "Day Of Event".
+Shows the number of days remaining until the date you set!
+Customizable event text, colors, Day of Event overlay image, & custom image for "Day Of Event".

 Helpful Links
 https://www.krabs.me/streamdeck-plugins/days-until